-Any topsoil/vegetation should be stripped/removed from proposed flatwork areas prior to fill or concrete placement.
+Any topsoil/vegetation and existing fill material should be stripped/removed from proposed flatwork areas prior to fill or concrete placement.
 WSG recommends the exposed subgrade be scarified to a depth of 6-inches, moisture conditioned to within +/-2% of optimum moisture content and compacted to at least 95% of the maximum standard Proctor density.
-WSG recommends fill supporting flatwork consist of approved granular materials, processed and moisture conditioned on-site clay or bedrock materials uniformly placed in 9-inch loose lifts, moisture conditioned and compacted to the values indicated above with a limited risk of post-construction movement.
+WSG recommends fill supporting flatwork consist of approved granular materials and/or processed and moisture conditioned on-site clay uniformly placed in 9-inch loose lifts, moisture conditioned and compacted to the values indicated above with a limited risk of post-construction movement.
 All fill materials should be approved by WSG prior to use.